MaterSim/AtomisticSimulation/lectures/lec_10.md

 The code iteratively solves the KS equations.
 In each iteration, the electron density is updated from the orbitals, and the effective potential is recalculated using the new density.
 This process continues until the electron density converges (i.e., when the difference between the new and old density is smaller than a set tolerance).

-Here the function ``eigsh`` solves the eigenvalue problem for the Hamiltonian, returning the Kohn-Sham energies and orbitals.
-Once the Hamiltonian is constructed and solved, the Kohn-Sham orbitals  $\phi_i(x)$  are used to update the electron density  $\rho(x)$ .
+Here the function `eigsh` solves the eigenvalue problem for the Hamiltonian, returning the Kohn-Sham energies and orbitals.
+Once the Hamiltonian is constructed and solved, the Kohn-Sham orbitals $\phi_i(\mathbf{r})$ are used to update the electron density $\rho(\mathbf{r})$.
 The SCF loop continues until the electron density converges.

 An example output looks like the following